emenendez/gpxutils/README.md

 gpxutils itself is cross-platform by default.
 It should be possible to automate GPS downloads with a udev script; contact me if you have success or would like to try.

 ### Changelog

+#### 2.1.0

+- Use GPSBabel to download tracks and waypoints from a variety of GPSes

 #### 2.0.4